-A Clinical Intervention Plan (CIP) may be created for a student if they have been placed on Clinical Probation OR if they are not achieving competencies in one area (e.g., writing reports).
-The CIP is similar to the Clinical Action Plan in that will identify areas of weakness and specific goals will be written by the supervising faculty member, the DCE and the student.
+A Clinical Intervention Plan (CIP) will be created for a student if they have been placed on Clinical Probation OR if they have had multiple CAPs for the same area of concern.
+The CIP is similar to the CAP in that will identify areas of weakness and specific goals will be written by the DCP in collaboration with the student and clinical educators.
 In addition, other faculty members may assist the primary supervisors by providing additional supervision.
-The DCE will review the CIP with the student and a copy of the CIP will be placed in the student's file and be given to the advisor.
+Similar to the CAP, this document will be reviewed, discussed and signed by the student, supervising clinical educators, and DCP.
+A student signature indicates that the information was shared, the action plan was understood, and agreed upon.

-Should a student not meet a KASA competency related to Ethics, an intervention plan will be implemented to assist the student in meeting this competency.
+Should a student not meet a KASA competency related to Ethics, a clinical intervention plan will be implemented to assist the student in meeting this competency.
 The plan may include the following strategies